daohoangson/comment-on-github/README.md

-# Comment on PR via GitHub Action
+# Comment on GitHub

-A GitHub action to comment on the relevant open PR when a commit is pushed.
+A GitHub action to comment on matching PR or commit.

 ## Usage